 Important: There’s also standalone drawing tablets that don’t require a laptop or PC and have a screen.

 I haven’t seen a wireless drawing tablet that also has a built-in display besides the wacom mobile studio Pro; manufacturers are slower to develop these because it would likely make the drawing tablet very expensive, bulky, and require a very large battery.

-Related: See the best budget drawing tablets with screen built in.
+- Related: See the best drawing tablets with screen built in.